 If you have questions after we've done some work for you, a customer service representative will be happy to relay your comments and queries to your editor and then send the answers back to you.

-However, we don't have editors and clients talk to each other before or during the editing process, and here's why: Your readers won't have the benefit of a personal chat with you while they're reading your work.
+However, we avoid having editors and clients talk to each other before or during the editing process, and here's why: Your readers won't have the benefit of a personal chat with you while they're reading your work.
 Your document or manuscript must be able to stand on its own merit, and your editor has to be able to review your work objectively.
-Also, when you choose your service from our many options, your manuscript is automatically routed directly to editors who are familiar with, and like, your kind of work.
+Also, when you choose your service from our many options, your manuscript will be sent to editors who are familiar with, and like, your kind of work.
 If you have any special concerns or requests, you should always include these in the “Special Instructions” section when you place your order.
 Assuming these are within the parameters of our service offering, the editor can then address these concerns when they are editing.

-Unfortunately, we have to say no. Any feedback you receive from your editor is strictly for the purposes of improving your manuscript; it is not intended for redistribution under any circumstances.
-We are also not in the business of endorsing or promoting specific manuscripts.
+Unfortunately, we have to say no. The feedback you receive from your editor is strictly for the purpose of improving your manuscript; it is not intended for redistribution under any circumstances, as we are not in the business of endorsing or promoting specific manuscripts.